Free Dashboard Widgets are a new widget kit package to improve the visual quality of your dashboard templates.

 Take a closer look at the picture.
 This chart doesn’t need too many explanations.
 A blue arrow marker shows the actual value.
 Use this link to start the excel training!

 Excel Dashboard Widgets

 Quarter style speedometer

-The Scale settings part is the same in all the here introduced free dashboard widgets, and you can set the usual KPI color chart in the Red-Amber-Green lines.
+The Scale settings part is the same in all the here introduced free dashboard widgets, and you can set the standard KPI color chart in the Red-Amber-Green lines.